Visiting Fells Point in Baltimore, Maryland

 Fells Point is a historic waterfront neighborhood in Baltimore, Maryland.
 Although it's probably not as well known as Baltimore's Inner Harbor, it's just as worthy of a visit.
-The neighborhood, established in 1763, contains over 160 historic buildings on the National Register, a market, and lots of shops and restaurants.
-Fells Point is also famous for its bars and pubs which number well over one hundred.
+The neighborhood, established in 1763, contains over 160 historic buildings that appear on the National Register.

 Fells Point is about 1.5 miles east of Inner Harbor.
 It's pretty easily accessible and is located about halfway between route 83 and I-95.
 Parking is somewhat limited.
 Make sure you pay attention to signs as many parking spots have limits or require a permit.
 There are lots of pay spots available, but parking can get hard to find on crowded days.
 They are generally two dollars per hour and can be paid for using a credit card at machines near the spaces.

 There are buses and cabs that service the Fells Point neighborhood, but if you want to get to any place on the water, I suggest using the water taxi.
 The water taxi services Fells Point, Harbor East, Inner Harbor, Fort McHenry and several other destinations.
 The water shuttle costs $7 for a one-way ride or $12 for an all day pass.
 With an all day pass you'll receive a bunch of coupons like buy one pizza get one free or second beer free at places around Fells Point and Inner Harbor.

 Have you been to Fells Point?
 What's your favorite restaurant or bar?